Guide to Surface Metrology and 3D Measurement Techniques

 With modern manufacturing tolerances tightening, that’s a risk many manufacturers can’t afford.

-3D surface measurement captures the full topology of a part, offering a far more complete, accurate, and statistically reliable representation of surface features.
+A modern 3D surface measurement system captures the full topology of a part, offering a far more complete, accurate, and statistically reliable representation of surface features than a single-line scan ever could.

 Here’s a quick look at the difference between 2D and 3D surface measurement: